tz-xiu/local-organizer/local-docs/definitions.md

 ## doc name
 one-page.md
 ## content
-- simply introduction of this project
+- Purpose of this project
 - how can this project be used (used as api, or web, desktop application, library, etc...)
 - core functionalities

 # architecture
 ## doc name
-one-page.md
+architecture.md
 ## content
-- C2 of C4 model: Container Diagram
+- C2 of C4 model: Container Diagram (in mermaid diagram syntax `C4Container`)
-- C3 of C4 model: Component Diagram
+- C3 of C4 model: Component Diagram (in mermaid diagram syntax `C4Component`)

 # tech-stack
 ## doc name
-one-page.md
+tech-stack.md
 ## content
 - lanuage
 - core framework